DigitalMoneyMyanmar/wppg-documentation/README.md

-### Call Back
+##  3.5 Call Back

-Wave System will call the “call-back URL” that will be provided in the request form.
+WavePay Payment Gateway will call the “call-back URL” that is provided in the request form.

 | HTTP Method | POST             |
 | ----------- | ---------------- |